ClearingHouse/ClearingHouse/README.md

 * new data‐less burn

+* burn period is over

 ### Cancel

-Open offers may be cancelled, which cancellation is irrevokable.
+Open offers may be cancelled, which cancellation is irrevocable.

 A *cancel* message contains only the hash of the Bitcoin transaction that contains the order or bet to be cancelled.
 Only the address which made an offer